Calvin Johnson (anesthesiologist): Medical career

-After completing his undergraduate degree, Johnson earned his medical degree from the Geisel School of Medicine at Dartmouth in 1985.
-After completing his medical education, he completed his residency in anesthesiology at Massachusetts General Hospital, Boston Children's Hospital, and Beth Israel Deaconess Medical Center in 1989.
-Following his residency, he became Chief of Obstetrical Anesthesia at Hutzel Hospital of Wayne State University in Detroit, a position he held for six years.

-In 1996, Johnson was appointed chairman of the Department of Anesthesiology at King/Drew Medical Center in Los Angeles, a facility dedicated to serving underserved communities.
-He served as Dean of the College of Medicine from 2001 – 2002.
+He graduated from the Geisel School of Medicine at Dartmouth in 1985.
+He then completed his residency in anesthesiology at Massachusetts General Hospital, Boston Children's Hospital, and Beth Israel Deaconess Medical Center in 1989.
+He was Chief of Obstetrical Anesthesia at Hutzel Hospital of Wayne State University in Detroit for six years.
+In 1996, Johnson was appointed chairman of the Department of Anesthesiology at King/Drew Medical Center in Los Angeles.
+He was Dean of the College of Medicine from 2001 – 2002.

 He has also been a staff anesthesiologist at Cedars-Sinai Medical Center since 2000.
 He has written poetry from his experiences working in trauma and general anesthesia.
-His experiences of racism as a child motivated him to address stereotypes and inequality in medicine and actively promoting diversity and inclusion.
+His experiences of racism as a child motivated him to address stereotypes and inequality in medicine.
+He was a member of the Cedars-Sinai Medical Center COVID-19 Airway Team and Invasive Line Placement ICU Team.
+He worked with the hospital's intubation team at the outset of the pandemic.

-Research and clinical studies

-While he was a Clinical Fellow in Anesthesia at Massachusetts General Hospital, he authored an article that examined the effectiveness of resident instruction in developing clinical competence for performing fiberoptic laryngoscopy and endotracheal intubation, highlighting the importance of hands-on training and mentorship in improving residents' skills.
-The study findings suggest that structured educational programs can significantly enhance residents' confidence and proficiency in these critical airway management techniques.
-He has written about how using both preoperative and intraoperative skin surface warming techniques effectively prevents hypothermia in patients undergoing general anesthesia and surgery.

-Johnson's article on the role of epidural anesthesia in trial of labor discusses how epidural anesthesia provides significant pain relief during labor, improving maternal comfort and satisfaction.
-The article highlights its potential to enhance labor progress and increase the chances of vaginal delivery while also addressing considerations regarding maternal and fetal outcomes.
-Johnson has written on the unique cardiovascular challenges and management strategies for pregnant patients, emphasizing the importance of multidisciplinary care to optimize maternal and fetal outcomes.
-In "The airway in the obstetrical patient" he highlights the critical importance of meticulous evaluation and preparation for airway management in pregnant patients.
-It emphasizes that anesthetists must be familiar with a clear management plan for dealing with failed intubation to ensure the safety and well-being of both the mother and the baby during obstetrical anesthesia.